IanoNjuguna/ZenVentory/README.md

-# IMS
+# ZenVentory

-Inventory Management System
+An Inventory Management System

-Might do this using Wordpress